 This is obviously not an exhaustive list.
 Instead, it’s just a few examples of structures that entrepreneurs often consider when trying to determine the best jurisdiction for their international business.
 And of course, each of the above options has its own set of pros and cons to consider, including a varying range of bank account opening options.

 However, it’s important to note that the available account opening options will ultimately depend on your business and personal profile.
 In other cases, banks around the world will welcome you as long as you can pass due diligence and meet deposit requirements.

 In addition, some readers may be surprised to see a number of classic offshore structures excluded from this list.
 Well, that’s because the practicality of registering, operating, and banking certain types of offshore entities has become too challenging for most people — rendering them relatively useless for banking.
-To clarify, such jurisdictions include Panama, Belize, Seychelles, St. Vincent and the Grenadines, Vanuatu, and elsewhere.
+For instance, such offshore jurisdictions include Panama, Belize, Seychelles, St. Vincent and the Grenadines, Vanuatu, and elsewhere.

 So, if you have (or are considering) an entity registered in one of the jurisdictions in the above table, you will be glad to know that there are banking options available.